Maggebag/PinBallGame/README.md

 * Figure out a good and efficient way of making the board in which the game is played.
 * Make outer-playing field mesh, will most likely do this in Fusion 360 and import into the project.
 Objects that you hit for points will be added using threepp.

-#### No tests for bullet....
-Write some meaningfull text here about why not.